comoyo/fxos-copy-paste/README.md

 fxos-copy-paste
 ===============

 XPCom plugin for Firefox OS to add selections and copy-paste.

-Heavily inspired by https://github.com/KevinGrandon/Firefox-OS-Clipboard of course.
+It has three implementations so far:

+* Basic working Copy & Paste based off of https://github.com/KevinGrandon/Firefox-OS-Clipboard.
+Can run as frame script.
+* Start of stand-alone version of Kevins version for selections.
+* Android version of SelectionHandler with some glue to make it work in FxOS (very WIP).

-## How to run in FxOS
+## How to run basic working Copy & Paste in FxOS

 Currently only runs in FF Nightly.